samisabik/MediaCloud-API-GeoParsing/www/README.md

 Make sure you havy Python 2.7 (and the pip package manager).

-You also need to install the flask and feedparser libraries
+You also need to install the flask and libraries:

 ```
 pip install flask